yuutayamada/mykie-el/README.md

 | KEYWORD            | DESCRIPTION |
 |:-------------------|:----------- |
-| :default           | default function, call this if conditions aren't matched all conditions
+| :default or t      | default function, call this if conditions aren't matched all conditions
 | :C-u               | Call this if you pushed C-u key before pushing the key
 | :C-u*N             | Call this if you pushed N times of C-u(replace N to number)
 | :M-N               | Call this if you pushed such as M-1(replace N to number)